Chancellor Kwasi Kwarteng to set out debt plan earlier than planned

 Mr Kwarteng said he wanted to "move forward" with no "distractions".

-In a speech to the Conservative Party conference, he acknowledged the "turbulence" caused by his mini-budget, which saw the pound plummet in value and borrowing costs skyrocketing.
+In a speech to the Conservative Party conference, he acknowledged the "turbulence" caused by his mini-budget, which saw the pound's value plummet, borrowing costs soar, and the Bank of England bail out pension funds to the tune of £65bn.

 The chancellor said his medium-term fiscal plan, which will outline how the government plans to cut the UK's debt, would come "shortly" rather than at the end of November.